taylorjcolaizzi/salesman-taylorjcolaizzi/README.md

 python sales.py original_cities23.dat cities23.dat

+To create the world plot, do:

+python routeplot.py new_route.dat

+or (if you need total world plot)

+python routeplot.py new_route.dat -w

+Example:

+python routeplot.py cities23.dat

+This will create a new files calles cities23.pdf, which is the world plot.

 Please check out files citiesxx.pdf to see my world plots and files anxx.png to see my annealing schedules.

 Current best results with simulated annealing: I'm just running this on Rivanna with 16 Gb of memory and 10 CPU cores.
 However, Rivanna says it has access to 40 cores when I only specified 10 in the open on demand.
+So, I hardcoded sales.py to default to 10 cores, instead of what the computer has access to.

-For some reason, Rivanna takes longer to run than my humble $1000 MacBook Air, but I don't know why.
+For some reason, Rivanna takes longer to run than my humble passively cooled MacBook Air, but I don't know why.

 | filename | original length (km) | nearest neighbor (km) | simulated annealing (km) | time (s) |
 | --- | --- | --- | --- | --- |